eucyt/rashimban/README.md

 With this tool, you can easily track which file you came from and where you are now, even in projects with complex dependencies.

-- Display a diagram showing the filenames of the source and destination when go to a declaration or usage.
+- Display a diagram showing the filenames of the source and destination when go to a declaration, implementation or usage.
 - Left-clicking a filename in diagram jumps to that file.
 - Right-clicking a filename in diagram removes it.
+- Drag the diagram to move it.
+- Zoom in and out the diagram with the mouse wheel.
+- Start/stop adding files in the diagram by the start/stop buttons.
+- Delete all files in the diagram by the delete button.
 <!-- Plugin description end -->

 ## Installation